lukezhangui/thoughts/A collection of thoughts.md

 # A journal of my thoughts #

+# empathy and rationality

+Empathy can be endless, that is its strength and it curse.
+To be empathetic means giving up a certain amount of free will.
+Afterall, truly agreeing with someone else's motivations and thoughts is to temporarily abandon one's own.

+As useful as empathy is, so is selfishness.
+But there is another perspective.
+That of the rationalist.
+The rationalist is detached and observes the happenings from afar.
+It is more just, but justice is sometimes cruel.

 # play

 I'm thinking that the secret to motivated learning is to learn with a sense of play.
 What does it mean to play?
 As opposed to work?